 This project seeks to bridge the epistemic divide between materialist attitudes in the academy and idealist worldviews typically associated with theology or metaphysics.
 With the increasing secularization of the Western academy, materialism, the conception of reality composed exclusively of observable objects and relationships between those objects, has emerged as its predominant epistemological stance.
 Idealism, the conception of reality composed both of observable and immaterial objects, fails to meet the evidential stipulations materialist epistemology requires of knowledge.
 If, as I argue, materialist knowledge holds no superior claim to absolute truth than does idealist knowledge, the prevailing attitude in secular academia must adjust to consider those objects it abandoned in dispensing with the construction of theology.
 Dogmatic theology’s general thesis affirming the real existence of immaterial reality may thus be incorporated into fashioning a new methodology for studying the immaterial, an epistemic system I term “secular theology”.

 Rubino, Thomas, "The Theological Thesis: Theology's Role in Western Epistemology" (2019).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1377.